Mushrooms (and enlightenment) are

 my passion.

-My fascination with the philosophical and biological interconnectedness of the human world and nature is a driving force behind this work.
-My lifelong love of wandering through forests – especially off-trail exploration – involves deep looking, meditating, and capturing a special moment of subject and light interaction that calls to be seen.
+My fascination with the philosophical and biological interconnectedness of the human world with nature is a driving force behind this work.
+My love of wandering through forests – especially off-trail exploration – involves deep looking, meditating, and capturing special moments when the subject and light interact and call me to them.

 Education

-Patricia is a board member of the Colorado Mycological Society and the Aspen Indigenous Foundation.
+Patricia serves as a board member of the Colorado Mycological Society and the Aspen Indigenous Foundation.
+She leads summer mushroom forays in Colorado.
 She can be reached by clicking here.

 See the gallery below for portraits and mantra art.
 Please use the contact form to inquire about mushroom pieces and commissions.